APPLE PIE

 Also, I make diamond cuts with the leftover pie dough.

-This apple pie has the least added refined sugar compared to other apple pies.
+This apple pie has the least amount of added refined sugar compared to other apple pies.

 INGREDIENTS